chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 This augmented property is especially valuable in scenarios where the execution of the protocol is constrained and the adversary cannot query the salt of the Password Hashing Function ahead of the attack.
-A constraint may, for example, be physical proximity through a local network or when initiation of the protocol requires a first authentication factor.
+For example, a constraint may be when physical proximity through a local network is required or when a first authentication factor is required for initiation of the protocol.

 This document has content split out from a related document specifying SPAKE2 {{!I-D.irtf-cfrg-spake2}}, which is a symmetric PAKE protocol, where both parties have knowledge of the password.